RachelGreenwood/curriculum/web/media-queries.md

 **Participants will be able to:**

-- understand what media query parameters mean
+- Understand what media query parameters mean
-- use min (minimum size and higher) and max (maximum size and lower) for query parameters
+- Use min (minimum size and higher) and max (maximum size and lower) for query parameters
-- understand that later styles will override styles earlier in the code
+- Understand that later styles will override styles earlier in the code
-- troubleshoot override issues
+- Troubleshoot override issues

 **Specific Things to Learn:**

 - Practice implementing a Media Query
 - Practice using min and max width
 - Practice overriding styles and troubleshooting any unexpected overrides
-- Media Query Syntax
+- Media query syntax

 ### Materials